-The following comments are from English teachers who have worked, or are currently teaching English in Kazakhstan.
-If you are an English teacher and have some advice to share about Kazakhstan, please post here.
+The following comments are from English teachers who have taught, or are currently teaching English in Kazakhstan

 Kazakhstan is still very Soviet with lots of bureacracy and red tape.
 English is not widely spoken anywhere and signs are all in Kazakh or Russian.
 It isn’t a tourist destination as yet and they are not geared up for it.
 Alcoholism is a major problem – supermarket shelves are stacked with hundreds of different vodkas – the only thing apart from cigarettes that is very cheap here.
 Winters are cold and miserable and summers hot and dry.
 Avoid the police as you might be fined for just being foreign or not having your passport handy.